 – Knowing the potential hazards related to the use of MEWPs

-- Knowing how to protect against those hazards
+– Knowing how to protect against MEWP hazards

 – Making sure the operating manual is stored in a protected place on the MEWP

-Lift workers will also have to provide basic training to others working on the platform with them.
-Maintenance workers must be trained to repair and maintain MEWPs to factory and ANSI standards.
+Lift workers also have to provide basic training to others on the platform with them.
+Maintenance workers must be trained to repair and maintain MEWPs to factory and ANSI standards, too.

 Other new training requirements include:

-- Having a site-specific rescue plan.
-This written plan should detail how to get workers down if the lift stops working while in the air.
+– A site-specific rescue plan must be used that details how to get workers down if the lift stops working while in the air.

-- Other workers must know how to get down from the lift if something happens to the operator.
+– Any workers on the platform must know how to get down from the lift.

-- Every site must have at least one person who can operate the equipment from the ground if the crew can’t lower themselves.
+– Every site must have at least one person on hand who can operate the equipment from the ground.